 The United States has the largest prison and criminal justice system in the world, of which black communities nationwide are most disproportionately affected.
 After leaving prison, the “felon” label leaves folks stripped of basic rights such as housing, employment, voting, and education.
 This Jim Crow-like system was accelerated by the War on Drugs and the mass incarceration boom which began in the 1980s and continues to this day.
 Over the past 40 years, the U.S. prison and jail population has increased over 500 percent, with blacks Americans facing the highest rates of incarceration.
 For black men born in 2001, 1 in 3 face a likelihood of spending time behind bars (The Sentencing Project).

 Die Jim Crow addresses this human rights crisis through song.

 Die Jim Crow began in 2013 as a passion project by musician/artist Fury Young.
 Fury, a born and raised Lower East Side New Yorker, had close personal experiences with formerly incarcerated individuals which, combined with his passions as an activist, led him to pursue the project.
-Though the idea began as a short term project of majority hip hop tracks, Die Jim Crow has grown into a multi-genre, multimedia art project with over two dozen formerly and currently incarcerated artists across the country.
+Though the idea began as a short term project of majority hip hop genre, Die Jim Crow has grown into a multi-genre, multimedia art project with over thirty formerly and currently incarcerated artists across the country.

-Stay up to date on Die Jim Crow through our in-depth Blog posts, as many developments will be going down prior to the 2020 Die Jim Crow LP release.
+Stay up to date on Die Jim Crow through our Blog and instagram, as many developments will be going down prior to the 2020 Die Jim Crow LP release.